limbernie/limbernie.github.io/_posts/2018-07-09-google-ctf-beginners-quest-part-1.md

 ![js_safe_1.html](/assets/images/posts/google-ctf-beginners-quest-part-1/897cc75c.png)

 Modern browsers these days come with a JS debugger, and that's what I'm using to tackle this challenge.
-The asynchronous function `open_safe()` is called whenever the value of the textbox has changed.
+Whenever the value of the textbox changes, the JS engine calls the asynchronous function `open_safe()`.

 ![open_safe()](/assets/images/posts/google-ctf-beginners-quest-part-1/92059013.png)